Freddie Hoffman

-Freddie Hoffman (c.
+Freddie Hoffman (born c.
 1959) is an American disabled sportsman.
 He has ridden his bicycle in the cause of the leukemia research and raised more than 3.82 million dollars.

 Early life

 He is from River Edge, New Jersey.
 He has profound learning disabilities.
 As a child Hoffman had few if any friends and was attracted to bicycle riding as his escape from loneliness.
 His heroes were the astronauts who had been to the Moon and his goal was to pedal his bicycle the distance to the Moon and back.
-He describes his childhood bicycle as being his "rocket ship".
+He describes his childhood bicycle as being his "rocket ship."

 Bicycling

+Hoffman keeps mileage logs and, as of April 24, 2023, has logged 1,932,000 miles.

-Hoffman keeps mileage logs.
-He has ridden across the United States and has visited every one of the contiguous 48 states and been honored by more than 30 state governors.
+Hoffman has ridden across the United States, has visited every one of the contiguous 48 states, and has been honored by more than 30 state governors.

-Every Spring Hoffman calls on his friends and supporters, now numbering in the hundreds, to get pledges to the Leukemia and Lymphoma Foundation for his upcoming ride that summer.
-As of 05/24/2023 Freddie has logged 1,932,000 miles.
-He is still adding to his milage daily.
+Every Spring, Hoffman asks friends and supporters for pledges to the Leukemia and Lymphoma Foundation for his upcoming ride that summer.